 The History of the Town Hall

-"Grade II.
+“Grade II.
 Brick and slated.
 Partly plastered and partly colour-washed.
 Two storey and three storey.
 Sashes.
 Round headed doorways with fanlights.
-Overhanging caves.
+Overhanging eaves.
 Early C19.
-Group value."
+Group value.”

 This was how the building was described, as part of a group called 15, 16, 17 West Borough, in its first listing in 1952.

 Early C19.
 Similar in character to the adjoined terrace.
-Colourwashed brick walls, low slated roof.
+Colour-washed brick walls, low slated roof.
 Brick stacks.
-Two storeys, occupyingthe same total height as he 3 storeys of the adjoining terrace.
+Two storeys, occupying the same total height as he 3 storeys of the adjoining terrace.
 Ground floor has central archway leading to rear.
 South of this, one double hung sash window with glazing bars.
 North of the arch, a large opening with ledged doors.
 First floor has 3 double hung sashes with glazing bars.
 The large first floor room may have had some public function.
-It has a segmental plaster ceiling, with moulded cornice and ornamental ceiling roses now rather delapidated.
+It has a segmental plaster ceiling, with moulded cornice and ornamental ceiling roses now rather dilapidated.

 Attempts to pin down an exact date for the building have proved unsuccessful.
 The site was occupied (by what looks like a little house) on a map of 1620 found in the Kingston Lacy archives.

 In Woodwards survey of 1775 for the Kingston Lacy Estate a leasehold house and garden was occupied by Widow Pearcy and the plots on either side were described in the same way as house and garden (some leasehold, some freehold, some copyhold).

 All the plots are a regular size, with buildings only on the road.
 As the buildings currently to the north are thatched cottages and statistically older than the town hall, it may be that the town hall site and the plots to the south of it also contained thatched cottages but there is no hard evidence.

 On the 1832 map of the town drawn specifically for the Minster Vestry is the first reference to the present building.